 As always, it’s not my place to tell you how much you’d be happy paying for an e-liquid you enjoy.
 Many vapers have enjoyed Five Pawns despite the fact it’s almost 92 cents per ml, but it goes without saying that it isn’t necessary to spend that much.
 You might have noticed that Five Pawns didn’t even make the top 10 list, but the winning juice costs $19.99 for a 30 ml bottle (about 67 cents per ml).
 More expensive doesn’t always mean better.

-Based on the prices for 30 ml bottles of the juices in our top 10, the average price is 60 cents per ml, working out to just under $18 for a 30 ml bottle of some of the best e-juice you can find.
+Based on the prices for 30 ml bottles of the vape juices in our top 10, the average price is 60 cents per ml, working out to just under $18 for a 30 ml bottle of some of the top e-juice you can find.
 If a mixer charges more than that, there’s a chance you’ll be over-paying when you could find something equally enjoyable for less money.

 The best (more general) advice – aside from checking out reviews of the juices to see what vapers are saying – is to shoot for something mid-range, at around $15 to $20 for 30 ml.
 There are still a lot of bad juices in this price range (and you shouldn’t stick to it rigidly), but for a general rule of thumb it should steer you in the right direction.